VolkanKabay/Spotitimeline/README.md

-# Spotify Timeline - A Web Application for interesting information about your personal Spotify data.
+# TimelineSpotify- A Web Application for interesting information about your personal Spotify data.

 ## Description